Create a pipeline

 git clone https://github.com/youruser/my_first_pipeline.git

-The pipeline already contains three components with which we will build the following pipeline:
+The pipeline contains three components and uses two utility components from vsh_utils with which we will build the following pipeline:

 D --> E(output)